ytyulkinaxway/axway-open-docs/.github/pull_request_template.md

 ## Describe the changes

-Enter a brief description of your changes here to communicate to the maintainers what you changed and why.
+Enter a brief description of your changes to communicate to the reviewers what you changed and why.

+## Deploy preview link

+Please add the deploy preview link to the **specific page** that you've changed.

+_Although Netlify will add this link below, it will redirect to the main page of the documentation, not to an specific page._

 ## Checklist for contributors